Minnesota Long Term Care Nurse Loan Forgiveness Guidelines

-This program is offered to licensed practical or registered nurse students, who plan to practice in a licensed nursing home, assisted living facility, home care provider, intermediate care facility for persons with developmental disabilities, or a hospital that owns/operates a licensed nursing home where a minimum of 50 percent of the hours worked is in a nursing home in Minnesota.
+This program is offered to licensed practical nurses and registered nurses who practice in a licensed nursing home, assisted living facility, home care provider, intermediate care facility for persons with developmental disabilities, or a hospital that owns/operates a licensed nursing home where a minimum of 50 percent of the hours worked is in a nursing home in Minnesota.
 Current nursing students who will be licensed by Fall 2024 are also eligible to apply.
-A prospective participant must submit an application to ORHPC during the open application cycle as a practicing nurse or while completing a licensure preparing nurse program.
+A prospective participant must submit an application to ORHPC during the open application cycle.

 Applicants to the Nurse Loan Forgiveness program are not eligible if they have received any loan forgiveness funding from the Nursing Facility Employee Scholarship Program administered by the Minnesota Department of Human Services, as defined in Minnesota Statute 256B.431, Subdivision 36.

 The Long Term Care Nurse Loan Forgiveness Program provides funds for repayment of Qualified Educational Loans.
 Qualified Educational Loans include government, commercial, and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the past graduate or undergraduate education of the Nurse.
 Credit card debt or loans from family members do not qualify.
 Parent PLUS loans do not qualify.

 Selected participants shall provide direct patient care hours/client–centered services 30 hours a week for at least 45 weeks per year.
 Hours cannot be fulfilled meeting with providers, process improvement, policy development, supervising, or administering programs.